MiragianCycle/OVIWrite/README.md

 ## First Steps (Linux, Mac and Windows)

+Detailed Installation instructions can be found on our [wiki](https://github.com/MiragianCycle/OVIWrite/wiki)

 ### Linux and MacOS

 1. Launch a terminal emulator.
 Terminal emulators come pre-installed on Mac and Linux machines.
 If you want third-party emulators, I highly recommend [iTerm](https://iterm2.com/) for MacOS